lammps/lammps/doc/src/Developer_grid.rst

 Grid class constructors
 ^^^^^^^^^^^^^^^^^^^^^^^

-The following sub-sections describe the public methods of the Grid3d class which a style command can invoke.
+The following subsections describe the public methods of the Grid3d class which a style command can invoke.
 The Grid2d methods are similar; simply remove arguments which refer to the z-dimension.